grinnell-cs/csc151-images/_eboards/eboard14-1.md

 Do you have any other suggestions?

 We will come back to this topic next Monday, after you've had a chance to reflect on the issues.
+I also plan to post a survey.

 Questions
 ---------